 - how to get help if you need it.

 To begin, keep in mind these key points about health insurance in Alaska:

-If your income is very low, you may qualify for free or low-cost coverage through Medicaid in Alaska.
+Medicaid.
+You may qualify for free or low-cost coverage through Medicaid in Alaska if your income is very low.